ls1intum/Artemis/docs/dev/setup/localci-localvc.rst

     These setup steps are mostly focused on Linux systems.
     On Mac and Windows, both Docker and Podman run the containers in a small virtual machine anyway.
     Therefore, there is little technical benefit relevant to Artemis for choosing one over the other in local development setups.
-    If in doubt, we recommend to use Docker, since that solution is most likely to be tested by other Artemis developers.
+    If in doubt, we recommend using Docker, since that solution is most likely to be tested by Artemis developers.

 Linux setup